nlpub/russe/downloads/index.md

 The resulting DT is a CSV file that can be simply used from any environment.

-* [Download RDT dataset](https://s3-eu-west-1.amazonaws.com/dsl-research/distrib_thes/3attempt/all.norm-sz500-w10-cb0-it3-min5.w2v.vocab_1100000_similar250.gz) in the CSV format “word-i word-j similarity-ij” ([a mirror](http://panchenko.me/russe/all.norm-sz500-w10-cb0-it3-min5.w2v.vocab_1100000_similar250.gz)) (1.8 Gb)
+* [Download RDT dataset](https://s3-eu-west-1.amazonaws.com/dsl-research/distrib_thes/3attempt/all.norm-sz500-w10-cb0-it3-min5.w2v.vocab_1100000_similar250.gz) in the CSV format “word-i word-j similarity-ij” ([a mirror](http://panchenko.me/data/russe/all.norm-sz500-w10-cb0-it3-min5.w2v.vocab_1100000_similar250.gz)) (1.8 Gb)
 * [Download word vectors](https://s3-eu-west-1.amazonaws.com/dsl-research/wiki/w2v_export/all.norm-sz500-w10-cb0-it3-min5.w2v) used to generate the RDT dataset in the format of [word2vec](https://code.google.com/p/word2vec/).
-To [load word vectors](https://github.com/nlpub/russe-evaluation/tree/master/russe/measures/word2vec) with GenSim  you will need at least 64Gb of RAM to load the vectors. ([a mirror](http://panchenko.me/russe/all.norm-sz500-w10-cb0-it3-min5.w2v.vocab_1100000_similar250.gz)) (14 Gb)
+To [load word vectors](https://github.com/nlpub/russe-evaluation/tree/master/russe/measures/word2vec) with GenSim  you will need at least 64Gb of RAM to load the vectors. ([a mirror](http://panchenko.me/data/russe/all.norm-sz500-w10-cb0-it3-min5.w2v.vocab_1100000_similar250.gz)) (14 Gb)
-* [Download the lib.rus.ec corpus](https://s3-eu-west-1.amazonaws.com/dsl-research/wiki/librusec_fb2.plain.gz) used to train the word vectors used to construct the RDT thesaurus consisting of 12.9 billions of tokens. ([a mirror](http://panchenko.me/russe/librusec_fb2.plain.gz)) (40Gb)
+* [Download the lib.rus.ec corpus](https://s3-eu-west-1.amazonaws.com/dsl-research/wiki/librusec_fb2.plain.gz) used to train the word vectors used to construct the RDT thesaurus consisting of 12.9 billions of tokens. ([a mirror](http://panchenko.me/data/russe/librusec_fb2.plain.gz)) (40Gb)

 ## Evaluation Scripts

 Evaluation scripts that can be used to measure performance of semantic relatedness measures based on HJ, RT, AE, MJ datasets are available on [GitHub](https://github.com/nlpub/russe-evaluation/tree/master/russe/evaluation).
+I